drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 - Feedback and Reviews : The system should allow customers to provide feedback and leave reviews for the restaurant and its dishes.

-- Admin Panel : The system should have an admin panel that enables the restaurant owner to manage the entire system, including users, menu items, and orders.
+- Admin Panel : The system should have an admin panel that enables the restaurant owner(Sdap Kitchen/Deen Corner) to manage the entire system, including users, menu items, and orders.

 - Mobile App : The system can have a mobile application that enables customers to place orders and track their orders on the go.